Art & Design

 Our Curriculum is Modeled After a Fine Arts College

-Students looking to enroll in our many studio art classes are required to satisfy two full semesters of foundation prerequisites: Introduction to Drawing and Introduction to Design, courses that introduce students to the fundamentals of drawing and design skills.
-Following these foundation courses, students may take a variety of elective courses in a wide range of media.
-Our broad variety of elective offerings provide broad learning experiences in a variety of traditional and contemporary media including painting, architectural design, digital art, ceramics, graphic design, and mixed media.
-Students concentrating their elective courses in the Art & Design program are expected to develop a body of work that demonstrates critical thinking, artistic development, and an authentic understanding of the elements and principles of art and design.
+Students may take a variety of elective courses in a wide range of media.
+Our elective offerings provide broad learning experiences in traditional and contemporary media including drawing and painting, architectural design, digital art, ceramics, graphic design, and mixed media.
+Students concentrating their elective courses in the Art & Design program are expected to develop a body of work that demonstrates technical skills, critical thinking, artistic development, and an authentic understanding of the elements and principles of art and design.

 Recommendation for AP art courses is based on demonstrated technical skills and emerging personal artistic vision as evidenced in the student's portfolio.
 Students who have not been recommended for AP Studio Art and would like to be considered should prepare and submit a portfolio of 6-10 works of art in the AP course they wish to take.
 Recommendation is ultimately based on student’s demonstrated aptitude, attitude & achievement in previous art elective courses, that this student is capable and ready to undertake a college-level fine art course, one requiring them to be independent, self- motivated, focused, and committed.